stackblitz/docs/docs/guides/user-guide/general-faqs.md

 If you're interested in Teams Beta, come onboard with us for a private technology preview of this plan!
 You can sign up [here](https://stackblitz.com/beta-teams-signup).

-### I see that WebContainer API is free to use, but a license is required.
-Can I use the WebContainer API for commercial purposes?

-We are thrilled to offer free access for most users!
-For those with high levels of commercial usage, we do apply a nominal charge for API requests beyond 10,000 per month, at a highly competitive rate of $0.10 per API call.
+## Enterprise Server (Formerly known as Enterprise Edition)

 ### I want to purchase the enterprise edition for WebContainer.
 Where can I do that?

-Bringing Webcontainer to EE (enterprise edition) is in the works, but not currently available.
+Bringing Webcontainer to Enterprise Server is in the works, but not currently available.
 You can reach out to enterprise@stackblitz.com for details.

 We do offer [WebContainer API](webcontainers.io) licenses for organizations wanting to use WebContainer technology for production usage in a for-profit setting.
 Check out [webcontainers.io](webcontainers.io) for more information!

+# Technology FAQs

+## Classic Editor (Engineblock projects)

+### Can I change the TypeScript version in my project?

+The current TypeScript starter uses EngineBlock technology, which has a fixed TypeScript version.
+EngineBlock is great for lightweight frontends, but does not run Node.js itself and will be limited to things like TypeScript versioning.

+Webcontainer, however does run Node.js itself in the browser and does not have this limitation.
+You can simply `npm install` any TypeScript version as you would locally.

+## Classic Editor (WebContainer projects)

+### How do I know if my project is WebContainers-based?

+All WebContainers projects will have a terminal in the project.
+You can find what environments are available for EngineBlock and WebContainers projects in our [docs](https://developer.stackblitz.com/guides/user-guide/available-environments).

+Any projects in `https://stackblitz.com/?starters=fullstack`, `..?starters=backend`, `..?starters=vite` will be WebContainer/Node projects with a terminal.

+### Can I change the Node version in my project?

+The current state of Codeflow does not support users being able to set their own Node version.

+### Why can't I see my terminal?

+Please note that the terminal is only available for WebContainer-based projects.
+You can use the keyboard binding `^` `` ` `` (the caret and the back quote keys) to toggle the terminal.

+### Can I run unit tests in StackBlitz?

+You can use [Jasmine](https://jasmine.github.io/), a unit testing tool for JavaScript.

+It is also possible to run Angular unit tests inside WebContainer-based projects, but not Engineblock-based projects.
+The easiest way to start is by navigating to node.new, which creates a WebContainer-based project automatically!

+### Can I develop ElectronJS apps on StackBlitz?

+Since Electron is a native app, this cannot be supported since StackBlitz runs entirely within the browser.

+## Codeflow Editor

+### Can I use Vim bindings?

+Our Codeflow editor is built on top of VS Code so you can enable the VIM extension:

+1. Open a github repository in Codeflow (like this: pr.new/vitejs/vite)
+2. Navigate to the "Extensions" pane
+3. Search for "Vim"
+4. Click on the VIM extension and then click the "enable" button.

+## Web Publisher

+## Classic Editor SDK

+## WebContainer API

+### I see that WebContainer API is free to use, but a license is required.
+Can I use the WebContainer API for commercial purposes?

+We are thrilled to offer free access for most users!
+For those with high levels of commercial usage, we do apply a nominal charge for API requests beyond 10,000 per month, at a highly competitive rate of $0.10 per API call.